d3x41/documentation-dev/README.md

 - **html files** are generated/updated in `doc` folder.
 Copy the content of this folder to the website\documentation

 - index is called documentation.md in md directory

-## version

-- started 13022021
-- upgrade to version 1.6 in mix.exs